-So, ready for the progress mini-slideshow?
+Ready for the progress mini-slideshow?
 I love this part!

 So that's our renovation plan in a nutshell.
-It's kind of hard to explain via photos, but hope you get the general idea.
+It's kind of hard to explain via photos, but hopefully you get the general idea.
 I'll be sharing the inspiration behind our choices, and the different things I made sure to include in our plans, in a future blog post.
 Let me know if you have any questions or words of wisdom in the comments below!